Assessment & Curriculum

 Under the old levels system children who were exceeding might have moved into the next level.
 The DfE now want children who are in the exceeding bracket to add more depth and breadth to their knowledge, and to have more opportunities to develop their using and applying skills.
 They are calling this phase of learning Mastery and Depth.
 Only exceptional children will move into working towards the end of year expectations from the year above.
 Similarly, children who are unlikely to be emerging at the end of the year may work towards the expectations from the year below.

-During the year, when we have conversations with you about you child’s progress you won’t be given an actual definitive position of where they are on this scale.
+During the year, when we have conversations with you about you child' progress you will not be given an actual definitive position of where they are on this scale.
 Instead you will be told whether your child is on track to meet their end of year targets.

 Emerging, Expected and Exceeding...